Information

 Viewings are often arranged at short notice, so it’s common for the estate agent to have keys readily available in order to be able to show the property quickly.
 Private viewings are the norm and it is not normal for estate agents to charge extra per viewing.

-In Spain, it is common for real estate agencies to collaborate on the sale of homes.
-If a real estate agency has a sales assignment for a property, another agency can ask to show the property to its client.
+In Spain, it is common for brokerage houses to collaborate on the sale of homes.
+If a brokerage house has a sales assignment for a property, another brokerage house can ask to show the property to its client.
 Such collaboration makes the property available to more potential buyers and is positive for the seller.
-If the property is sold in such a case, the two real estate agencies share the fee.
+If the property is sold in such a case, the two brokerage houses share the fee.

 Negotiation, deposit and reservation contract